What is MYH-associated polyposis?

 What causes MAP?

 MAP is a genetic condition.
 This means that the risk of colon polyps and colorectal cancer can be passed from generation to generation in a family.
-Mutations, meaning alterations, in the MYH gene are known to cause MAP.
+A mutation is an alteration in a gene.
+Mutations in the MYH gene, also known as the MUTYH gene, are known to cause MAP.

 How is MAP inherited?

-Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
+Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
 MAP follows an autosomal recessive inheritance pattern, in which a mutation needs to be present in both copies of the MYH gene in order for a person to have an increased risk of getting that disease.
 This means that each parent must pass on a gene mutation for a child to be affected.
-A person who has only one copy of the gene mutation is called a carrier.
-When both parents are carriers of a recessive gene mutation, there is a 25% chance that a child will inherit two mutations and be affected.
+A person who has only 1 copy of the gene mutation is called a carrier.
+When both parents are carriers of a recessive gene mutation, there is a 25% chance that a child will inherit 2 mutations and be affected.
+Individuals who carry only 1 copy of a MYH gene mutation do not develop MAP.

 How common is MAP?

 Most colorectal cancer is sporadic, meaning it occurs by chance with no known cause.
 The percentage of colorectal cancer that can be attributed to MAP is unknown.
-It is estimated that as many as one in every 100 people may carry a single mutation in the MYH gene.
+It is estimated that as many as 1 in every 100 people may carry a single mutation in the MYH gene.

 How is MAP diagnosed?